 - Other supporting documents show that one has an incentive and authority to return to home country.

 - Trip documents:

 - Travel insurance, if there is

-- If the applicant has a sponsor in Australia, either Australian citizen or permanent resident, their invitation letter for the applicant is needed
+- If the applicant has a sponsor in Australia, either an Australian citizen or permanent resident, their invitation letter for the applicant is needed

 STEP TWO: Lodging the Application

 An applicant can also choose to visit the VIA Center and lodge the application personally.
-No appointments needed prior to the visit for application lodging.
-There are VIA centers in Makati and Cebu where lodging in of visas are accepted.
+No appointments are needed prior to the visit for application lodging.
+There are VIA centers in Makati and Cebu where lodging of visas is accepted.
 It is also important to take note that mailed visa applications are not accepted, only those personally brought to the center or those picked up by designated couriers.